-Chronic obstructive pulmonary disease (COPD) is a challenge, but it isn’t one that needs to get in the way of a normal life.
-With a good diet, proper care, and some patience, you can live with it.
+Chronic obstructive pulmonary disease (COPD) is a challenge, but it isn’t one that needs to get in the way of a regular life.
+With a good diet, the right care, and some patience, you can live with it.

 You’ve probably noticed that exercising is harder.
 You may get more infections.
 You might even wake up some mornings gasping for air.

-But you have any number of ways that you can manage these challenges.
+But you have many ways to manage these challenges.
 Consider these tips for everyday living with COPD:

 Improve Your Breathing

-With COPD, your lungs might have been hurt by things like smoke, air pollution, and aging over the years.
+With COPD, your lungs might have been hurt over time by things like smoke, air pollution, and aging.
 Now, they may not be so “springy” and can’t move enough oxygen to your blood.
 So the biggest challenge to life with COPD is often lack of oxygen.

 One way to counter that is to start with breathing exercises.
 Not only do they increase the oxygen in your system, they can help lessen any anxiety you might feel.